FarhanMS123/farhanms123.github.io/libs/README.md

 # Library

 Many of scripts listed here actually some old projects which I never research first for "did this ever exists?".
 I just wanna invent something and ... reinvent the wheel again with 4~42% quality.
-It is too bad if I just throw off all my creations, I give a lot of eefort for them and that time.
-Just imaging a 12-16 years boy making script which professional has been done.
+It is too bad if I just throw off all my creations, I give a lot of effort and time on them.
+Just imagine a 12-16 years boy making script which professional has been done.

 So...
 I just wanna appreciate my little me for the journey he has been made these far.
 For you, please research first.
 Do not reinvent the wheel.
-I also give you some alternative what my scripts listed here exist as a stable modules.
+I also give you some alternative what stable alternative for my scripts over all my github.

 ## Images